mfmotta/nanoGPT/README.md

 Registers &rarr; Local Cache (Shared Memory and L1/Read-only Cache) &rarr; L2 Cache &rarr; GPU DRAM (Global Memory + Constant Memory + Read-only/Texture Memory)

 where (on-chip) Shared Memory means memory shared between threads *in the same thread block*, i.e. [shared memory is allocated per thread block](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#glossary:~:text=Thread%20Blocks.-,Thread%20Block,-A%20Thread%20Block).

 DRAM stands for Dynamic random-access memory, and SRAM for Static random-access memory, and for our discussion, it is only important to know that SRAM is faster than DRAM.
 Processors registers and Cache are SRAM.

-where (on-chip) Shared Memory means memory shared between threads *in the same thread block*, i.e. shared memory is allocated per thread block.(https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#glossary:~:text=Thread%20Blocks.-,Thread%20Block,-A%20Thread%20Block)

-DRAM stands for Dynamic random-access memory, and SRAM for Static random-access memory, and for our discussion, it is only important to know that SRAM is faster than DRAM.
-Processors registers and Cache are SRAM.